styleguidist/react-styleguidist/Readme.md

 Also there are two special wrapper components.
 They do nothing by themselves and were made specifically to be replaced with a custom logic:

 * `StyleGuide` — the root component of a style guide React app.
 * `Wrapper` — wraps every example component.

-For example you can replace the `Wrapper` component to wrap any example component in the [React Intl’s](http://formatjs.io/react/) provider component.
-You can’t wrap the whole style guide because every example component is compiled separately in a browser.
+For example you can replace the `Wrapper` component to wrap any example in the [React Intl’s](http://formatjs.io/react/) provider component.
+You can’t wrap the whole style guide because every example is compiled separately in a browser.

 ```javascript
 // styleguide.config.js